David Kurten: Heritage Party

 In the London Assembly, he confronted Sadiq Khan on what he called "gender ideology" by promoting "traditional family values", and as a Brexit campaigner he opposed Khan's support for the EU and call for a second referendum.

 In January 2020, Kurten announced he would run as an independent candidate in the upcoming London mayoral and London Assembly elections (then scheduled for May 2020, but both elections were postponed to 2021 due to the COVID-19 pandemic).
 Kurten founded a new political party in 2020: the Heritage Party was registered with the Electoral Commission that October.
 Kurten finished 15th with 11,025 votes in the mayoral election, while his party finished 13th on the London-wide list with 13,534 votes.

 During the COVID-19 pandemic, Kurten spread contested COVID-19 claims by stating that the disease was no worse than the flu.
 In December 2020, Kurten rejected a COVID-19 vaccine, for which he was denounced by the Conservative mayoral candidate Shaun Bailey, who saw this as irresponsible for an elected politician.
-Kurten has opposed lockdowns implemented in response to the COVID-19 pandemic, and he has attended protests against UK government policies.
+Kurten opposed lockdowns implemented in response to the COVID-19 pandemic, and he attended protests against UK government policies.

 The Heritage Party got 1.6% of the vote, coming fourth, in the 2021 Hartlepool by-election with 468 votes.
 In the 2021 London elections, Kurten received 0.4% of the vote in the mayoral election, coming fifteenth, while the Heritage party list, headed by Kurten, received 0.5% in the Assembly vote.
 He was, thus, not re-elected.

 Kurten contested the December 2021 Old Bexley and Sidcup by-election, finishing ninth, with 116 votes (0.5%).

 At the 2023 Arun District Council election, he came last in the Aldwick West ward with 148 votes.

-At the 2024 general election, Kurten ran again in Bognor Regis and Littlehampton, coming last with 708 votes (1.5%).
+At the 2024 general election, Kurten ran again in Bognor Regis and Littlehampton, finishing last with 708 votes (1.5%).